MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/index.md

 Console autocompletion of JavaScript expressions
 :::image-end:::

-There are a few more tricks available and you can learn more in [JavaScript in Console][DevtoolsConsoleJS].
+There are a few more tricks available and you can learn more in [Console as a JavaScript environment][DevtoolsConsoleJS].

 ## Interact with the current document in the browser